JustinGuese/website-document-chat.com/content/english/blog/chatgpt-in-the-workplace:-what-is-allowed-and-what-is-not.md

 ### Conclusion: Opportunities and Challenges of AI in the Workplace

 In summary, AI like ChatGPT presents immense opportunities for companies, but also some challenges.
 The right balance between technological progress and legal requirements is crucial.
 When used judiciously, you can unlock a promising source of innovation for your company.
-So if you're curious about how Doku-chat.de can revolutionize your knowledge, now might be the perfect time to take a look.
+So if you're curious about how document-chat.com can revolutionize your knowledge, now might be the perfect time to take a look.